Create Date: September 30, 2024

 Well, the thing is there is the chance the doctor measured wrong or the scale is off a very little amount.
 That measured value that can be wrong when compared to the actual true value is what is being used when calculating relative error.

-Relative error can only requires two variables to be known, the measured value and the actual value.
+Relative error can be calculated with two variables, the measured value and the actual value.
 The formula for finding relative error with these values is:

 When you use the relative error tool, you will get a single number as your result which is displayed as a percentage.
 This percentage is the total difference between the measured value and the actual value.
 The larger the percentage, the larger the difference between the values and vice versa.